 ADHD Illawarra is a support group providing education, support and encouragement to families in the Illawarra affected by ADHD and associated disorders.
 We are an initiative of Citylife Community Initiatives Inc. ADHD Illawarra meet on the third Thursday of every month at 10.am at Dapto Leagues Club and run our Being Me program for Children from our main venue at Citylife, 129 Jardine St Fairy Meadow.
 NSW The ADHD Illawarra support group works to support families affected by ADHD or associated disorders.
 We provide information about ADHD, we follow the latest research and aim to give a balanced view on controversial issues.
 We believe our key role is to support families by providing education to families and our community and encouraging families living with ADHD.
 We believe that parents know their children the best and with the help of professionals and appropriate support are able to make the best choices for their families.
 We also provide education and support to adults living with ADHD and endeavour to provide them with the best and most up to date information.
 ADHD is often misunderstood by the community.
 Part of our mandate is to be an advocate in our community for families and...

-ADHD Support Australia ADHD Support Australia provides support both face-to-face and online for parents of children with ADHD, Adults/Teens with ADHD, teachers and professionals working with ADHD.
-Monthly expert speakers on a range of ADHD-related topics online Parenting Children with ADHD 6-week course face-to-face (Warriewood) (CURRENTLY ONLY ONLINE) see online courses here PEERS Social Skills for Adolescents & Young Adults 16-week program ONLINE Parent Meet ups (NOW VIRTUAL) Adult Meet ups (NOW VIRTUAL) Parent Relaxation Events Patreon Membership site for access to recordings of speaker evenings, slides & discounts on courses, free entry to speaker evenings Directory of Professionals, Resources, Services & Products Expert blog Online Facebook Communities ADHD Support Australia Facebook Page ADHD Support Australia Facebook Group ADHD Book Discussion Group Social Jungle Faceboook Group (social skills) Essential Oils for ADHD, Anxiety, Sleep & Mumma Self Love
+ADHD Support Australia ADHD Support Australia provides support online for parents of children with ADHD, Adults/Teens with ADHD, teachers and professionals working with ADHD.
+Monthly expert speakers on a range of ADHD-related topics (ONLINE) Parenting Children with ADHD 6-week ONLINE courses.
+PEERS Social Skills for Adolescents and Young Adults 14-week program (ONLINE) Parent Meet ups (NOW VIRTUAL) Adult Meet ups (NOW VIRTUAL) Digital Parenting Program ADHD Coaching Parent Relaxation Events Patreon Membership site for access to recordings of speaker evenings, slides & discounts on courses, free entry to speaker evenings Directory of Professionals, Resources, Services & Products Expert blog Online Facebook Communities ADHD Support Australia Facebook Page ADHD Support Australia Facebook Group ADHD Book Discussion Group The Social Jungle Facebook Group Essential Oils for ADHD, Anxiety, Sleep & Mumma Self Love

 ADHD Support Group Nepean-Penrith Area Support group for parents with children with ADHD, ADD and ODD with no judgment.
 A place to share and vent and support each other.
 Every day is a struggle and so many families are going through this alone.
 I want to set up a bricks and mortar support group for people to come along and share their stories or vent if need be.
 It helps knowing we are not alone.
 After doing the show I was surprised how many people and family members have come up to me and shared stories that were hidden away.
 There is still stigma attached to ADHD and growing up with it or dealing with it and our children.
 We all want to raise "normal" families and sometimes the reality is so much harder.
 Monthly meetings at the South Penrith Neighbourhood Centre, (behind Southlands Shopping Centre)